About The Watermill Center Fall/Spring Artist-in-Residence Program

 In residence: October 9 – November 7, 2016

 Matthew Prest and Clare Britton’s practices move between live art, experimental theatre, performance art, installation and visual art.
-During their Watermill residency, the duo’s work will test a process where ideas and concepts evolve from performed physical actions and tasks.
-Their work will include the experiential and embodied methods of performance as a tool to develop video, installation and performance pieces while exploring physical ritual, movement through landscape, and the relationship between the transcendent and the absurd.
+During their Watermill residency, the duo will test a process where ideas and concepts evolve from performed physical actions and tasks.
+Their work will involve using experiential and embodied methods of performance as a tool to develop video, installation and performance pieces while also exploring physical ritual, movement through landscape, and the relationship between the transcendent and the absurd.

 Matthew Prest is a contemporary performance maker.
-With a background studying performance and installation art, his interdisciplinary work takes place in theaters, art spaces and non-art spaces.
-His work has placed audiences in a makeshift tent on the edge of Darwin Harbour; inside a ‘living’ house consisting of four moving rooms on wheels; at the edge of a dog fighting ring designed for two men and their rituals; and at the top of the tallest skyscraper in Melbourne.
-His practice includes solo work, but mostly he collaborates with artists working across disciplines to devise original work in which intimacy, danger, laughter, anarchy, endurance, dancing, music and space are all key elements in shaping a visceral and immediate experience for the audience.
+With a background studying performance and installation art, his interdisciplinary work takes place in theaters, as well as traditional and non-traditional art spaces such as; a makeshift tent on the edge of Darwin Harbour; inside a ‘living’ house consisting of four moving rooms on wheels; at the edge of a dog fighting ring designed for two men and their rituals; and at the top of Melbourne’s tallest skyscraper.
+His practice includes solo work, however he primarily collaborates with artists across disciplines to devise original works where elements such as intimacy, danger, laughter, anarchy, endurance, dancing, music and space play an integral role in shaping what he describes as “immediate and visceral experiences” for audiences.

-Clare Britton is an experienced artist with a practice that spans performance-making and visual art.
-She has developed freelance work and as Co-Artistic Director of Australian performance collective My Darling Patricia.
-Her body of work has received great critical acclaim and numerous design and theater awards.
-Britton is a 2014 recipient of the Sidney Myer Creative Fellowship.
-In 2015, she will complete a Masters of Studio Art at Sydney College of the Arts, University of Sydney as well as tutoring in the Faculty of Design, Architecture and Building at the University of Technology, Sydney.
+Clare Britton is an accomplished artist whose practice spans performance-making and visual art.
+In addition to her freelance work, she serves as Co-Artistic Director of Australian performance collective My Darling Patricia.
+Britton has received great critical acclaim as well as numerous design and theater awards.
+In 2014, she was the recipient of the Sidney Myer Creative Fellowship and in 2015, she completed her Masters in Studio Art at Sydney College of the Arts, University of Sydney.

 Image Credits: Headshot of Matthew Prest; Matthew Prest Performance ‘Bounce’ at The Watermill Center